Ships, Boats Spare Parts & Components Trading License in Dubai: Cost and Requirements

 Applicants must meet standard free zone documentation requirements.
 These generally include a valid passport copy, a completed application form, and a brief business plan or NOC where applicable.
 Certain marine components, particularly navigation and safety equipment, may require additional approvals from the UAE's Federal Transport Authority or relevant maritime bodies prior to import or sale.

-All businesses operating within Dubai South Business Hub Free Zone must renew their licence annually and comply with UAE anti-money laundering regulations, including maintaining accurate trade records and conducting customer due diligence.
+All businesses operating within Dubai South Business Hub Free Zone must renew their license annually and comply with UAE anti-money laundering regulations, including maintaining accurate trade records and conducting customer due diligence.

 Re-Export Advantages